numpy/numpy/doc/source/user/tutorial-svd.rst

     >>> linalg.norm(blue_array - U_blue @ Sigma_blue @ Vt_blue)
     9.183739693484683e-13

-(keep in mind that the actual result of this operation might be different depending on your architecture and linear algebra setup; however, you should see a small number.)
+(The actual result of this operation might be different depending on your architecture and linear algebra setup.
+Regardless, you should see a small number.)

 We could also have used the `numpy.allclose` function to make sure the reconstructed product is, in fact, *close* to our original matrix (the